bolner/FatCatDB/README.md

 # Creating a database context class

 The design of FatCatDB follows [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) to make implementing unit tests possible.
-Therefore to use it, you have to instantiate a `datase context` class, which is derived from `DbContextBase`.
+Therefore to use it, you have to instantiate a `database context` class, which is derived from `DbContextBase`.

 ```csharp
 internal class DbContext : DbContextBase {